-The HGE test department brings together 140 people within 7 teams covering the entire field of Hepatology, Gastroenterology and Pancreatology.
+The HGE department brings is composed of 7 teams covering the entire field of Hepatology, Gastroenterology and Pancreatology.

-Our general objectives are to study the impact of environmental factors (nutrition, alcohol, tobacco, viruses, drugs …) on the progression of chronic diseases of the liver (INVolVED, INDiD, Atip-Avenir, VHEP) , gastrointestinal tract and pancreas (PIMS, GMI, INDiD) using molecular, cellular and imaging approaches (LBI) and combining animal and cellular models as well as cohorts of patients.
+Our general objectives are to study the impact of environmental factors (nutrition, alcohol, tobacco, viruses, drugs …) on the progression of chronic diseases of the liver (INVolVED, INDiD, HEPA-VASC Atip-Avenir:, VHEP) , gastrointestinal tract and pancreas (PIMS, GMI, INDiD) using molecular, cellular and imaging approaches (LBI) and combining animal models as well as cohorts of patients.

-We aim at better understanding the mechanisms involved, including deregulation of inflammatory mechanisms, as well as to validate new imaging biomarkers.
+We aim at better understanding the mechanisms involved in the deregulation of inflammatory mechanisms, as well as to validate new imaging biomarkers.

-The INVolVED team is a founding member of an International Associated Laboratory (LIA) and since March 2018 the Department has been twinned with the Institute of Liver & Biliary Sciences, New Delhi, India.
+Team INVolVED is a founding member of an International Associated Laboratory (LIA) and since March 2018, the HGE’s department has been twinned with the Institute of Liver & Biliary Sciences, New Delhi, India.

-The HGE department is involved in a Master 2 program at the Paris 7 Diderot and Paris 5 Descartes Universities, on digestive physiology pathophysiology and the teams propose practical internships for the students.
+The HGE department is involved in a Master 2 program at the University of Paris, on physiology/pathophysiology of the liver, gastrointestinal and the pancreas and the teams propose practical internships for the students.